General Information – Policies and Procedures

 Youth Members, ages 15-17 years may utilize the Wellness Center and Free-Weight Room within the Y guidelines and recommendations for exercise without a parent or guardian present.
 In order to utilize the free weight room, youth in this age group must complete a Free- Weight Room orientation.

-Our Child Watch program is included in your membership for HRYMCA members who have Household Memberships.
-It includes four supervised age-appropriate rooms for children 6 weeks to 9 years of age.
-Our staff entertain and engage your children with fun, hands-on activities in a safe, nurturing environment while you workout or unwind.
-Each parent receives five 90-minute visits per week; no consecutive time blocks (two hours in between each visit); a maximum of one time block per day/per adult.
+Our Child Watch program is included in your HRYMCA Household membership.
+Our staff entertain and engage your children with fun activities in a safe, nurturing environment while you workout or unwind.
+Each parent receives five, 75-minute visits per week; no consecutive time blocks (two hours in between each visit); a maximum of one time block per day/per adult.
 Parents/guardians must remain at the Hampshire Regional YMCA facility while children are being cared for.

 The Hampshire Regional YMCA is proud to provide a space for youth members 9 and older to come and relax, have fun, and enjoy each other’s company.
 The Youth Center is always staffed with two YMCA Youth Center staff and is open 7 days a week during the school year.
-Please visit the Youth Center for hours of operation.
+Our Youth Center is currently closed.

 Each calendar year has several program sessions.
-Members have a 2-week priority registration period, which begins 3-4 weeks before the start of the session.
-Non-member registration opens 2 weeks before a session begins.
-Session dates are available at our front desk.
+Session dates are available at our Welcome Center.
 Members pay a reduced rate for programs.

 Services for Fees or Trade